-- (1) Forms of proxy, proxies and voting instructions in electronic format (including an electronic format that makes use of the telephone) will satisfy the in writing requirements if the electronic format used - (a) ensures the integrity of the information contained in the forms of proxy and proxies; and - (b) enables the recipient to maintain a permanent record of this information for subsequent reference. - (2) In order to ensure the integrity of information, the electronic format of the form of proxy, proxy or voting instructions should not permit the information in the document to be easily corrupted or changed.
+- (1) Forms of proxy, proxies and voting instructions in electronic format will satisfy the in writing requirements if the electronic format used - (a) ensures the integrity of the information contained in the forms of proxy and proxies; and - (b) enables the recipient to maintain a permanent record of this information for subsequent reference.

+- (2) In order to ensure the integrity of information, the electronic format of the form of proxy, proxy or voting instructions should not permit the information in the document to be easily corrupted or changed.
 For example, the written proxy requirements generally would not be satisfied by sending an email with a form of proxy in WordPerfect format attached, as this format could be easily tampered with. - (3) In order to assist a recipient to retain a permanent record of the information so as to be usable for subsequent reference, appropriate electronic formats and methods of electronic delivery should be used.